 With the filing of the PAD and Notice of Intent on August 2, 2023, IFP included a short list of potential studies to be considered during the relicensing of the Idaho Falls and Gem State Projects.
 Following that filing, FERC issued their Scoping Document 1 (SD1) on October 2, 2023, and Scoping Document 2 (SD2) on January 10, 2024, which identified FERC's preliminary list of issues and alternatives to be addressed during their environmental review process.
 The comment period for both the PAD and SD1 ended on November 30, 2023.
-Table 3 lists those comments relevant to the AQ-3 Plan.
+IFP filed a Proposed Study Plan (PSP) on January 12, 2024, and held a PSP meeting on February 13, 2024, with interested stakeholders.
+IFP met with BLM on March 14, 2024, to discuss their comments prior to the April 13, 2024, comment deadline.
+Table 3 lists those comments received relevant to the AQ-3 Plan.